koeltv/shrinking-kotlin-containers/README.md

 "Distroless" images are images that are made to contain the bare minimum so that your application can run.
 It is a project maintained by Google, you can learn more about those images [here](https://github.com/GoogleContainerTools/distroless/).

+### Chainguard

+Chainguard also provides images designed for security and minimalism.
+They are similar to Google "distroless" images as most don't have a shell or package manager and are build using [Wolfi](https://edu.chainguard.dev/open-source/wolfi/overview), a linux "undistro" made specifically for containers.
+They also provides a tool called [Apko](https://edu.chainguard.dev/open-source/apko/overview/), giving you the possibility of creating your own minimalistic image.
+Learn more about them [here](https://edu.chainguard.dev/chainguard/chainguard-images/overview/).

 ### glibc / musl libc

 Both libraries are implementations of the C standard library for Unix-like systems.
 It is the interface between the application and the kernel (file interactions, network communications, ...).